 Nobody looks in the mirror and asks “Is my brain shrinking?’
-I bet most people over 40, wake up and start to worry about ageing – losing their edge, sharpness and vibrancy – not to mention, their dewy, youthful complexion!
+But, many professional women over 40 wake up every day and worry about maturing in the workforce, losing their edge, sharpness and vibrancy, not to mention, their dewy, youthful complexion!

 Ageism begins early in our culture and according to one of the world’s leading authorities and pioneers in women’s health and wellness, Dr Christiane Northrup, MD, “your beliefs about what a certain age means, are far more powerful to affect your biology than you’ve ever been told.”